Sticker Shock Jolts Oklahoma Patient: $15,076 For 4 Tiny Screws

 John Schmieding, senior vice president and general counsel for Arthrex, declined to tell Kaiser Health News exactly how much his company charges hospitals for the type of screws implanted in Young's foot.
 But he did offer ballpark figures: "Our sale price for screws used in foot and ankle procedures would be below $300 per screw, with the most expensive around $1,000."

 As for what the hospital charges, Schmieding said, "We do not direct or control how a facility bills for their procedure."
-Based on the numbers Schmieding provided, the hospital markup on Young's screws could range from roughly 275 percent to upward of 1,150 percent.
+Based on the numbers Schmieding provided, the hospital markup on Young's screws could range from roughly 275 percent to upwards of 1,150 percent.

-"It's mind-boggling," said Dr. James Rickert, an orthopedic surgeon in Bedford, Ind., and president for the Society for Patient Centered Orthopedics, which advocates for affordable health care.
+"It's mind-boggling," said Dr. James Rickert, an orthopedic surgeon in Bedford, Ind., and president of the Society for Patient Centered Orthopedics, which advocates for affordable health care.
 "We are talking about little pieces of metal."

 Yet such steep markups are common at hospitals, said Rickert, who was not involved in Young's care.